gabrielmarcano/udacity-projects/README.md

-# udacity-projects
+# Personal Blog Website
-All my projects from the Front End Web Developer Nanodegree Program
+This is the first project from the Front End Web Developer Nanodegree Program, consisting in a personal web blog, following the Udacity alignments.